hjm10/WebProgrammingCW/README.md

 **Game Idea/Rules:**

-- The player starts running at the beginning of the game.
+- The player starts moving at the beginning of the game.
 - The player has to avoid the pillars by passing through the gaps in between them.
-- After 10 seconds of running, the monster is released and starts chasing the player across the screen.
+- The player must navigate throught the pillars, if they hit one the game will stop.
-- The player must navigate throught the pillars whilst being chased by the monster, if they are hit by the pillar the monster will start to catch up to them.
+- To win the game, do not hit the pillars.
-- To win the game, the players must reach the end of the course and not get killed by the monster.
+- The player who does not hit the pilar will win the game.
 - Enjoy the game